-As desired, the sender who uses the website form can either remain anonymous or enter their e-mail address.
+As desired, the sender of the website form can either remain anonymous or specify their contact data, repsectively.
 If an e-mail address is specified, the Stopline will send a standard reply confirming the receipt of the report.
-In consultation with the executive, it is not possible to give any information about a possible illegality of the reported content.
+Upon consultation with the executive, information can be given about a possible illegality of a website.